Natural Green Burial

 A letter writing campaign ensued with many community members expressing the desire to see Natural Green Burial as an option in Nevada County.

-October 21, 2015 The Nevada Cemetery District Board meeting included Green Burial on the agenda.
+October 21, 2015 The Nevada Cemetery District monthly board meeting agenda included Green Burial.
 Community members Susan Pelican, Pam Jung, and Akhila Murphy attended to hear the district’s plans and voice our need for true Natural Green Burial grounds.
 Akhila advised the board that a group of local citizens took a field trip to Red Dog Cemetery.
 This was the site offered by the district as a possibility for Green burial using a grave liner made of some sort of plastic.
-The group felt that although the cemetery has great historic value, provides a natural forest and beautiful location, access was unacceptable along a 2 mile rutted dirt road.
-It was way too far out of the city area and most importantly we cannot accept any grave liner in order for this to be true Natural Green burial.
+At this time, the group felt that although the cemetery has great historic value, provides a natural forest and beautiful location, access was unacceptable along a 2 mile rutted dirt road.
+Poor access was a huge factor.
+The group also felt we cannot accept any grave liner in order for this to be true Natural Green burial.
 UPDATE: The road to Red Dog Cemetery has been greatly improved and now offers a beautiful setting for natural green burial.
 Note: We are ever so thankful for Nevada Cemetery Board Trustee Sushila Mertens for being a tireless advocate and sometimes lone voice for bringing Natural Green Burial to Nevada County.